EmbarkStudios/cargo-deny/docs/src/checks/sources/cfg.md

 #### The `bitbucket` field (optional)

-Allows you to specify one or more `bitbucket.org` organizations to allow as git sources.
+Allows you to specify multiple `bitbucket.org` organizations to allow as git sources.

 ```ini
 [sources.allow-org]